oconqu/Quinn-O-Connor-DS311/README.md

 # Data Visualization Portfolio

 ## About Me
-Use this space to introduce yourself to an audience (think about your target audience).
-Tell them about who you are, your skills, your strengths, your interests, and career aspirations.

-Welcome to my data visualization portfolio!
-Here, you'll find a collection of projects showcasing my skills in data analysis and visualization.
-I am passionate about turning data into meaningful insights and compelling visuals.
+Attached to this portfolio are my projects from DS311.
+I am new to data visualization, and these projects are representative of the early stages of my learning.

 <!--Include links to documents or sites that may be useful to your target audience: website, LinkedIn, your cv/resume, github, a community you contribute to, etc -->